Test ID: PHSP Prenatal Hepatitis Evaluation, Serum

 Testing Algorithm

-If the result for hepatitis B surface antigen (HBsAg) prenatal is reactive, then HBsAg confirmation prenatal testing will be performed at an additional charge.
-If the HBsAg confirmation is positive, then HBe Ag and HBe antibody testing will be performed at an additional charge.
+If the hepatitis B virus surface antigen (HBsAg) result is reactive, then HBsAg confirmation testing will be performed at an additional charge.
+If the HBsAg confirmation result is positive, then HBe Ag and HBe antibody testing will be performed at an additional charge.

 If the hepatitis C virus (HCV) antibody screen is reactive, then HCV RNA testing by reverse transcriptase-polymerase chain reaction will be performed at an additional charge.